Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Method: SOLACE

 \smallbreak

-\textbf{Training on selective timesteps.} We observed that using all training denoising trajectories easily leads to collapse (e.g., blank / textureless images), a form of reward hacking in which the model steers latents toward regimes that make injected noise overly easy to predict.
-We mitigate this by optimizing the sampled trajectories from only a suffix of the training schedule, i.e., a fixed percentage of the later reverse steps, where the denoising task remains informative but less exploitable.
+\textbf{Training on selective timesteps.} We observe that training on all denoising timesteps easily leads to collapse (e.g., blank or textureless images), a form of reward hacking in which the model steers latents toward regimes where injected noise becomes trivially easy to predict.
+We mitigate this by training on only a suffix of the schedule, \ie a fixed percentage of the later reverse steps, where the denoising task remains informative but is harder to exploit.
 Let $\mathcal{T}_{\mathrm{train}}\!\subset\!\mathcal{T}$ denote this suffix window ($\lvert\mathcal{T}_{\mathrm{train}}\rvert=\lceil \rho\,\lvert\mathcal{T}\rvert\rceil$); we apply GRPO losses only on $t\!\in\!\mathcal{T}_{\mathrm{train}}$, which stabilizes learning without collapse.

 \smallbreak